-The engine can stall for no reason.
+The engine can stall for no reason and without any warning.
 This happens when the TPS gives incorrect information to the ECM.
 The engine can stall at high speed, at low speed, or even at idle.

 5) Acceleration Issues

 A faulty throttle position sensor will not let your car accelerate normally.
-Though this doesn’t happen all the times.
-Hesitation in acceleration, acceleration surge at both high and low speeds, delay in acceleration, etc.
+Though this doesn’t happen all the time.
+You may experience slow acceleration, acceleration surge at both high and low speeds, hesitation or delay in acceleration, and other related symptoms.

 6) Problems Switching Gears

-The issues with acceleration lead to gear transmission problems as the ECM doesn’t get the correct information about the acceleration.
+The issues with acceleration can lead to gear transmission problems as the ECM doesn’t get the correct information about the acceleration.
 This leads to incorrect shift points which can cause both early or delayed shifts.

 Can You Fix a Bad Throttle Position Sensor?

-As soon as you see a mix of these throttle position sensor symptoms, you should test the TPS and if it is not functioning properly, it has to be replaced.
-Unfortunately, TPS cannot be repaired as it is a tiny sensor but the good news is that a new TPS is not very expensive so it won’t hurt your pocket.
+As soon as you see a mix of these throttle position sensor symptoms, you should test the TPS and if it isn’t functioning properly, it needs to be replaced.
+Unfortunately, a TPS cannot be repaired as it is a tiny sensor but the good news is that a new sensor “usually” isn’t too expensive so you can get back on the road soon enough.

 Throttle Position Sensor Replacement Cost

 If you need to have your throttle position sensor replaced, the cost will depend on the type of car you have.
-But the average cost of this replacement job is not that expensive.
+But the average cost of this replacement job isn’t that expensive.

 The parts will cost you between $75 and $130 on average.
 The labor costs will be anywhere between $60 and $90, depending on the hourly rate of the mechanics and the amount of work it takes to access the throttle position sensor.
 In total, you can expect to pay between $135 and $220 for a throttle position sensor replacement.